1968 Meckering earthquake

 The Western Australian town of Meckering was struck by an earthquake on 14 October 1968.
 The earthquake occurred at 10:58:52 local time, with a moment magnitude of 6.5 and a maximum Mercalli intensity of IX (Violent).
 Total damage amounted to $2.2 million with 20–28 injured.
+Monday, October 14, 1968, also happened to be a public holiday in Western Australia observing the Queen's Birthday.

 Earthquake

 The shallow fault was about 32 km long around the western side of the town of Meckering.
 It damaged roads including the Great Eastern Highway, the Eastern Goldfields Railway and the Goldfields water pipeline.
 It formed a fault scarp up to 1.5 m high with overthrusting to the west of up to 2 m and strike-slip displacement of up to 0.9 m.

 Damage

 The earthquake affected structures in Perth, the capital of Western Australia 130 km west of Meckering.
 It occurred in mid-morning of a public holiday, the Queen's Birthday and theatres were packed with children.